PRI-M3/Robin-Soloviev/Robin-Fixes-0.1/README.md

 ---

-> Important Note: Under the AGPL-3.0 license, if you're running your own instance, you should add a link to the source [(this repository)](https://github.com/TheDevs-Network/the-guard-bot) in your bot's bio.
+> Important Note: Under the AGPL-3.0 license, if you're running your own instance, you should add a link to the source in your bot's bio.
 If you're modifying this source and making your own bot, you should link to the source of your own version of the bot according to the AGPL-3.0 license.
 Check [LICENSE](LICENSE) for more info.

-`The Guard` icon is from [Entypo+](http://entypo.com/) by Daniel Bruce.
+(